-School strategic priorities
+School strategic priority

-School MeasuresSchool StrategiesAssurance survey data 2020/2021 provided some direction on areas that we are succeeding and areas to focus on improving.
+Assurance survey data 2020/2021 provided some We will be focusing on student engagement in all aspects of their school life.
+We are a Leader in Me School which focuses on Stephan Covey's 7 direction on areas that we are succeeding and areas to focus on improving.
 Our first area of focus will be on Student Engagement in learning.
-The following data was collected: 68% of students find school interesting 78% of staff believed that students find school interesting• We will be focusing on student engagement in all aspects of their school life. • As a staff we will be learning from the work of John Hattie "Visible Learning".
-This will be our focus on PD Site days. • We will be learning how to effectively leverage our 1:1 ratio for devices at school to engage learners. • Provide staff with allocated time to experiment and explore new strategies and 1 that we are succeeding and areas to focus on improving.
-Our first area of focus will be on Student Engagement in learning.
-The following data was collected: 68% of students find school interesting As a staff we will be learning from the work of John Hattie "Visible Learning".
-This will be our focus on PD Site days.
-We will be learning how to effectively leverage our 1:1 ratio for devices at school to engage learners.
-School Measures School Strategies 82% of parent believed that students find school interesting We as a staff want to reach the 32% of students that did not find school interesting.
+The following data was collected: 68% of students find school interesting 78% of staff believed that students find school interesting 82% of parent believed that students find school interesting We will continue working on engagement for the next few years to make sure we have met this goal.
+We as a staff want to reach the 32% of students that did not find school interesting.
 We do believe that the pandemic and restrictions did contribute to these results as the school was required to maintain cohorts and limit activities at the school.
 This has resulted in a lower level of engagement unfortunately.
-These limitations most likely contributed in only 54% of students participating in School Clubs.
-We believe at our school that students at this age need reasons to attend school.
-These reasons include exciting and engaging learning opportunities, social relationships, athletics, fine arts, and other clubs that help students to fit in and finds a place to shine.
-We want to increase the students sense of belonging and ownership of the school as this positively impacts academic engagement and success. that we are succeeding and areas to focus on improving.
-Our first area of focus will be on Student Engagement in learning.
-The following data was collected: 68% of students find school interesting 78% of staff believed that students find school interesting 82% of parent believed that students find school interesting We as a staff want to reach the 32% of students that did not find school interesting.
-We do believe that the pandemic and restrictions did contribute to these results as the school was required to maintain cohorts and limit activities at the school.
-This has resulted in a lower level of engagement unfortunately.
 These limitations most likely contributed in only 54% of students at this age need reasons to attend school.
 These reasons include exciting and engaging learning opportunities, social relationships, athletics, fine arts, and other clubs that help students to fit in and finds a place to shine.
-We want to increase the students sense of belonging and ownership of the school as this positively impacts academic engagement and As a staff we will be learning from the work of John Hattie "Visible Learning".
+We want to increase the students sense of belonging We are a beader in Me school which houses on Stephan Covey's 7 habits of highly successful people.
+As a staff we will be learning from the work of John Hattie "Visible Learning".
 This will be our focus on PD Site days.
+We will be implementing a school wide focus on Leader in Me 7 habits of highly successful kids into our school programming.
 We will be learning how to effectively leverage our 1:1 ratio for devices at school to engage learners.
-Provide staff with allocated time to experiment and explore new strategies and techniques to increase interest and engagement.
+Provide staff with allocated time and mentorship opportunities to experiment and explore new strategies and techniques to increase interest and engagement.
 Ensure teachers have necessary resources that will help them to implement best practice techniques and strategies.
-Provide extra curricular clubs that reach more students interests and engage them more into our school community.
-See School PD plan for 2021/2022
+Provide extra curricular clubs that reach more students' interests and engage them more into our school community.
+See School PD plan for 2022/2023 Ensure that these opportunities are provided to all students at DA Ferguson.